-In many homes insulation is the most practical and cost effective way to make a house more energy efficient, keeping it cooler in summer and warmer in winter and saving up to 40 per cent in heating and cooling bills.
+In many homes insulation is the most practical and cost-effective way to make a house more energy efficient, keeping it cooler in summer and warmer in winter and saving up to 80% in heating and cooling losses.
 In addition, insulation may reduce condensation in the home.
 This can provide health benefits by reducing mould and damp.

 Half of the energy we use to heat or cool our homes can simply leak out without insulation.

 - reduce your energy use and lower greenhouse gas emissions

 - reduce reliance on heating and cooling systems

 Some types of insulation can make your home more soundproof.

 Insulation should be installed in accordance with the relevant Australian standards and the Building Code of Australia, including ensuring that the insulation meets the minimum requirements for R-Values (ability to prevent heat leaking in our out) and that appropriate clearances are met around electrical wires and appliances.

 Installers should comply with the relevant state and territory laws when installing insulation.
 In some states, such as South Australia, builders are required to be licensed to install insulation.